conan-io/conan-io.github.io/_posts/2026-04-20-Introducing-conan-py-build.markdown

 fuller manylinux repair) are still being worked on, and there are almost certainly cases we have not seen yet.

-We are releasing now because real-world usage is the fastest path to a well-rounded tool.
+We are releasing now to get feedback from real projects.
 If something does not work as expected, or there is a workflow you wish were supported, please open an issue on [GitHub](https://github.com/conan-io/conan-py-build/issues).

 ## Conclusions